This Spicy Southwest Meatloaf is a hit with my family! The Ro-Tel tomatoes and chili sauce give it a nice spice without

 Meatloaf seems to be one of those foods that people either love it or they hate it.
 There really isn’t any middle ground, is there?
 My family enjoys meatloaf – Dare I say, they actually look forward to it?
 I probably have 10 or 15 different meatloaves that I have made over the years.
 While the traditional meatloaf with the ketchup topping is nice and comforting, sometimes it’s nice to shake things up a bit.

-We served this up with some Taco Tatoes and green beans.
+We served our Spicy Southwest Meatloaf up with some Taco Tatoes and green beans.
 Cornbread muffins on the side would be a nice accompaniment!
 If you’re looking to kick your regular ol’ meatloaf up a notch, definitely give this recipe a try – you’ll be glad you did!

 - 2 pounds lean ground beef

 - 3 slices bread, torn into small pieces (or 1 cup bread crumbs)

 - 1/2 small onion, finely chopped